vinceau/project-clippi/README.md

 ## Development

-After cloning the repo, run the following commands.
+To build the project from source, after cloning the repo, run the following commands.

 ```bash
 yarn install     # Install all the dependencies